-The Department will only accept scans of official transcripts, which should be uploaded you’re your application.
-In addition, hard copies of official transcripts for all institutions the applicant has attended must be mailed to the Rackham Graduate School.
+The Department will accept scanned copies of transcripts, which should be uploaded to the online application, however hard copies of official transcripts for all institutions the applicant has attended must be mailed to the Rackham Graduate School.
 More information about uploading and sending transcripts is HERE.

-If an applicant is not able to scan a transcript and upload it with their application, then an official transcript will be required.
-Transcripts can be sent to:
+If an applicant is not able to scan a transcript and upload it with their application, then an official transcript should be sent to: